geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 - **Screen 1 – Browse screen.** The Browse screen will display the list of records from your SharePoint list, but it will only display a limited set of fields from each record.

 - **Screen 2 – Detail screen.** The Detail screen will display all the fields for one specific record.
 If you select a record on the Browse screen, the detailed information for that record will be displayed on the Detail screen.
-This screen will also enable you to delete the record that you’re viewing.
+This screen will also enable you to delete the record that you are viewing.

 - **Screen 3 – Edit screen.** The Edit screen has data entry fields for adding information for a new record or changing information for an existing record.